MUSIC:VIDEO:GRAPHICS

 Well yes and no.

 If you are doing the wedding band thing properly you probably need a practice once a week.
-Yeah, sometimes the first dance will be that standard Coldplay song that the band already know and you’ve told yourselves that you are good enough to just jam your way through everything but the reality is that you are having a three hour practice once a week.
+Yeah, sometimes the first dance will be that standard Coldplay song that the band already know and hate and you’ve told yourselves that you are good enough to just jam your way through everything but the reality is that you are having a three hour practice once a week.

 I’m sure there are places where you just play around your local city, but in Scotland the weddings are usually about 2 hours(often more) away at a country house in the middle of nowhere that calls itself a castle for the American market.